FluuxIO/XMPP/README.md

 - Focus on maintainability.
 XMPP is a complex protocol and maintainability should be the main criteria for design decision to be able to be sustainable in the long term.
 - Focus on efficiency and scalability, leveraging only part of the XMPP protocol that are scalable.
 Many XEPs are too consuming to be used on large scale on production.

+As a result, on iOS, we target iOS version 12+.

+*Note*: This library is under development and not yet ready for production.

 ## Using Fluux XMPP with Carthage

 1. Create your project as usual in XCode.